Campus Improvement Plan

 2022-23: 2 of 24 Academic Achievement Points Met; 8.3% Component Points (Baseline Year)

-Staff Responsible for Monitoring: Teachers, MCLs, Interventionist and Administrators
+Staff Responsible for Monitoring: Teachers, Administrators, leadership team, MCLs, interventionist

 Title I: